jnozzi/cocoadev.com/markdown/AccessorMethods.md

     [originalValue release];
 }

-This one needs an General/NSLock in the class, but stops setters colliding.
+This one needs an NSLock in the class, but stops setters colliding.
 Locks are very expensive, though, so ideally this one should be avoided if at all possible, perhaps by designing your code to guarantee single-thread access to an object.
 It needs its own paired getter function, too:
 -(id)var
 {
    id tmp = nil;